BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 09/11/2019
 ---
 It was a crazy day!
 At the end of the day everything in my head was in English 😂.
 This is because all day I read one of the chapters of the book Reactive Programming written by Tomasz Nurkiewicz.
 The book itself is very interesting! 📚

+10/11/2019
+---
+Sunday, Sunday 😏.
+Today I had a little thoughts that I write daily notes here for over a year 😲.
+Quite nice, right ?

+11/11/2019
+---
+Today was a national holiday in Poland so I didn't have to go to work 🙂.
+Instead, I worked on university assignments all day.
+I have several projects to do in this semester 🤨.

+12/11/2019
+---
+ARghhh...
+I lost the whole day 😥.
+Well.. maybe it's not completely lost because I spent this time with my parents.
+Our ordered furnitures arrived today and we started to assemble them.
+It literally took us all afternoon and evening 🤯.

+13/11/2019
+---
+Like a week earlier, today I visited my friend 🙂.
+Actually, every week we have meetings with a group of people from our religion.
+At this meetings we talk about God, pray and sing songs.

+14/11/2019
+---
+It was a busy day 😥.
+Work -> studies -> work -> studies -> and finally drive home 🤯.
+I have idea for a business - to help people to organize their life by using all the technology we have.
+It may sound stupid but there are so many people that aren't aware of all the applications that can help them everyday!

+15/11/2019
+---
+Today after work I went out with my friends on pool.
+We had a lot of fun 😅.

+16/11/2019
+---
+I feel like I'm missing something in my life...
+I don't even know how to describe that feeling.
+I need to do fasting on Wednesday and pray God to give me an answer and change something my life 🙏.